sreeni-k/ngraph/doc/sphinx/source/project/introduction.rst

 Problem 1: Kernel libraries do not support graph-level optimizations
 --------------------------------------------------------------------

-The example diagrams below shows how a deep learning framework, when integrated with a kernel library, can optimally run each operation in a computational graph, but the choice of operations in the graph may not be optimal.
+The example diagrams below show how a deep learning framework, when integrated with a kernel library, can optimally run each operation in a computational graph, but the choice of operations in the graph may not be optimal.